KSanders7070/AIRAC_RELEASE_PREP/Understanding CRC GeoJSON.md

 {"type":"FeatureCollection","features":[{"type":"Feature","geometry":{"type":"Point","coordinates":[90,180]},"properties":{"isLineDefaults":true,"bcg":3,"filters":[3],"style":"Solid","thickness":1}},{"type":"Feature","geometry":{"type":"LineString","coordinates":[[-117.02,32.6],[-116.99,32.57]]},"properties":{}},{"type":"Feature","geometry":{"type":"LineString","coordinates":[[-117.04,32.62],[-117.15,32.72]]},"properties":{"filters":[4],"style":"Dashed","thickness":3}},{"type":"Feature","geometry":{"type":"LineString","coordinates":[[-117.25,32.86],[-117.38,33.16]]},"properties":{}}]}
 ```

+*Note: Scripts like [this one](https://github.com/KSanders7070/Clean_CRC_GEOJSON_PROPERTIES) can assist in "clearning up" the properties section of each feature by removing all Overriding Defaults, while retaining the isDefaults feature property values.*

 ## Key/Value Assignments - CRC Auto-Assigned Defaults

-When the required keys/values are not defined via either isDefaults or Default Overrides, CRC assigns the following by automatically:
+When the required keys/values are not defined via either isDefaults or Default Overrides, CRC assigns the following automatically:
 *Note: Filters and Text keys/values are not eligable to be auto-assigned by CRC therefore, they must be defined via another method or that feature will not display on an ERAM window.*

 - LINE: